Dizzion/LoginGUILesson/README.md

 * Set components to certain sections of the GUI with layout
 * Learn Action Listeners in Java
 * Learn to Check basic Login information using Java
-* Talk about Databases in Java
+* Talk about Databases in Java and the routes associated with them
-* The difference between a cloud server with imaginary routers and physical server with routers

 ***
 # **_Importing java dependencies_**